KingJiongEN/DegentCivil/docs/docs/core-concepts/overview.md

 # Core Concepts Overview

-The Degent Civil is built around several key concepts that work together to create a dynamic and interactive virtual town environment.
+The Degent Civilization is built around several key concepts that work together to create a dynamic and interactive virtual town environment.
 This overview will introduce you to these core concepts and how they interact with each other.

 ## System Architecture